vmware-archive/cbapi/client_apis/README.md

 - `rows`: OPTIONAL Return this many rows, 10 by default.
 - `start`: OPTIONAL Start at this row, 0 by default.
 - `sort`: OPTIONAL Sort rows by this field and order.  `last_update desc` by default.
-- `facets`: OPTIONAL Return facet results.  'false' by default, set to 'true' for facets.
+- `facet`: OPTIONAL Return facet results.  'false' by default, set to 'true' for facets.

 ##### Returns:
 JSON object with the following elements: